-2019 UPDATE: It took six years and a great developer, but you can now learn how to read stock charts with my 156 page interactive guide, The Interactive Guide to Technical Analysis.
+Shameless plug: Learn how to read stock charts with my 156 page ebook, The Interactive Guide to Technical Analysis.

 Learning how to read stock charts is crucial for stock traders that want to perform technical analysis.
 By understanding price patterns, traders have an edge at predicting where the stock is going next.